 At the time of purchase, the total cost of the diamond engagement ring comes up to be $2,010 (800 + 1,210).
 Bear in mind that this is a top of the line diamond when it comes to cut quality and I’m also getting a well-made setting at this price point.

 Check out the video below to review the ring’s sparkle and workmanship for yourself.

 Using James Allen’s highly detailed video listing, I was able to select an eyeclean SI1 clarity diamond easily.
 On top of that, the video listing also enabled me to assess the diamond’s light return and scintillation patterning easily.

-I hope this article has offered insights into buying a half carat princess cut engagement ring and give you an idea of how they physically look in real-life.
+I hope this article has offered insights into buying a half carat princess cut engagement ring and given you an idea of how they physically look in real-life.
 Personally speaking, I find that a half carat size diamond provides a good balance between costs and providing sufficient finger coverage.

 It is ideal for people who are shopping with a smaller budget or simply want something that isn’t too flashy.